rachelruijiayang/robotics-teaching-kit-with-jet/docs/module2/lab2_sense_and_avoid/lab2_sense_and_avoid.md

 At all times the robot must maintain a safe speed.
 You must be able to stop the robot remotely if it is going to collide with an object, robot, or person.

 The robot should start by moving forward until it senses an object is less than 30 cm in front of it.
 Then the robot should reverse and go backwards until the object is more than 60 cm away from the object.
 Now the robot can turn 90 degrees and proceed moving forward again.
-This process should continue until you close the rosnode.
+This process should continue until you kill the rosnode.

 ### State Machines